harunpehlivan/connectthedots/Devices/DirectlyConnectedDevices/WindowsIoTCorePi2FezHat-IoTHubs/README.md

-﻿Windows 10 IoT Core Hands-on Lab
+Windows 10 IoT Core Hands-on Lab
 ========================================
 ConnectTheDots will help you get tiny devices connected to Microsoft Azure, and to implement great IoT solutions taking advantage of Microsoft Azure advanced analytic services such as Azure Stream Analytics and Azure Machine Learning.